-Referred to in the article is the children's zoo in Laurier Park - the facility cost $500,000 at the time.
-Admission was 10 cents for children and 25 cents for adults.
-Bus service left downtown every half hour during the peak season.
+The children’s zoo in Laurier Park cost the City $500,000 at the time.
+Admission was set at 10 cents for children and 25 cents for adults, and a bus for transportation to the location was scheduled to run every half an hour from 102 Avenue and 142 Street.

 Since 1959, the zoo has continued to evolve and grow.
 In 2009, the City announced the current revitalization that is to completely overhaul the zoo — the redevelopment of the former and beloved Storyland elements that have earned their places in the hearts of Edmontonians.